If you are in need of county case management services, call Lancaster County Behavioral Health and Development Services (BH/DS) at (717) 393-0421.

 Yoga is an excellent way to borrow “my time” and to feel loved, alive, and free from the technology invasion.
 As they say: “logout, shutdown, and do yoga”.
 Interestingly enough, a growing number of kids are embracing yoga in their lives.
 Visit this link to learn more about ways to connect your children to the benefits of a yoga practice.

 MENTAL HEALTH RESOURCES

-MHALC is the local affiliate of nation’s leading community-based non-profit dedicated to helping all Americans achieve wellness by living mentally healthier lives.
+MHALC is the local affiliate of the nation’s leading community-based, non-profit that is dedicated to helping all Americans achieve wellness by living mentally healthier lives.

 MentalHealth.gov provides one-stop access to U.S. government mental health and mental health problems information.
-MentalHealth.gov aims to educate and guide the general public, health and emergency preparedness professionals, policy makers, government and business leaders, school systems, local communities.
+MentalHealth.gov aims to educate and guide the general public, health & emergency preparedness professionals, policy makers, government and business leaders, school systems and local communities.

 The Sanctuary Model® represents a theory-based, trauma-informed, evidence-supported, whole culture approach that has a clear and structured methodology for creating or changing an organizational culture.

-Dr. Ginsburg’s work focuses on working with children to help them live up to core values and essential goodness, teaching resilience and confidence to help them thrive.
+Dr. Ginsburg’s work focuses on working with children to teach resilience, build confidence to help them thrive and help them live up to core values with essential goodness,

 Read about the facts, signs, risk factors, and other resources that can help with understanding suicide prevention.
 Published by BestColleges.com.

 The mission of OPEN MINDS is to provide health and human services with payers and provider organizations–and the organizations that serve them–with the market and management knowledge needed to improve their organizational efficiency and effectiveness.